 Following extensive research and consultation around the globe, UNESCO released pedagogical guidance on global citizenship education in 2015 titled Global Citizenship Education: Topics and Learning Objectives.
 The publication provides guidance on how best to integrate GCE in local education systems, as well as suggested age-appropriate topics and learning objectives across the cognitive, socio-emotional, and behavioural domains of learning.
-ACGC analyzed the draft curriculum against the suggested learning outcomes of UNESCO's guide.
+The following is ACGC's analysis of the draft curriculum against the suggested learning outcomes of UNESCO's guide: